tschmenger/histogrammer.py/README.md

+# Preface
+This repository was simply made to get used to github.
+Due to the simplicity of the script shown here, it can mostly be ignored.
+Cheers.

 # histogrammer.py
-This script will take a numeric column of a given file and plot a histogram in the command line.
+This **Python 2.7** script will take a numeric column of a given file and plot a histogram in the command line.
 The purpose of doing so is solely to get an overview of the inspected data, and how this data is distributed.
 Equal sized Groups will be formed according to the highest value of the given column divided by the number of bins.
 After assigning counts into each group the script will normalize the values from 0 to 1.